 All program applicants must meet minimum placement requirements to determine regular or provisional admission status.
-Previous college or technical school course work completed at an accredited institution will be reviewed for placement status. \\ Due to COVID 19 West Georgia Technical College will not require placement testing for traditional student applicants for the Spring, Summer, and Fall Semester(s) 2021.
+Previous college or technical school course work completed at an accredited institution will be reviewed for placement status. \\ Due to COVID 19 West Georgia Technical College will not require placement testing for traditional student applicants through Summer Semester 2022.
 Please check the Admission website, or contact an Admissions Counselor for updated information.